Vi-Kitten/personal-site/content/blogs/the-chiral-product.md

 Product types allow developers to type data consisting of multiple values with their own types, if this sounds familiar, thats because it is!
 Its essentially a *struct* type.

-One of the main advantages of linear typing is that it makes deadlocks impossible, allowing you to guarantee halting in your programs.
+One of the main advantages of linear typing is that it makes deadlocks impossible, allowing you to **guarantee** halting in your programs, provided you restrict programs to inductive control flow and recursive forms.

 To see how, suppose we naively implement the [oneshot channel](https://docs.rs/futures/latest/futures/channel/oneshot/fn.channel.html), similar to how it is in rust:
 ```hs